cachaos/AttCat/README.md

 # AttCat
-This Repo includes Code from the Paper xxx
+This Repo includes Code for the Replication of the Experiments from the Paper "AttCAT: Explaining Transformers via Attentive Class Activation Tokens" by Qiang et.
+Al. Most of the code is copied from the original code of the paper.